ariatemplates/usermanual/src/next/widgets/aria_widgets_lib/multiautocomplete.md

 User can also customize the expando suggestion template from the Resources Handler.

 ## Select Range Values

 By setting the `allowRangeValues` of the Resources Handler to `true`, the user is able to select multiple values.
 For example, if the entered pattern is either `w1-3` or `w1,2,3` multiple suggestions are proposed by the widget, and  on `Enter` multiple values are added.

 The sample uses a passenger names as suggestion.
 Try typing passenger id like `P1-3` or `P2,4` format to select range of values.

 <iframe class='samples' src='%SNIPPETS_SERVER_URL%/samples/github.com/ariatemplates/documentation-code/samples/widgets/multiautocomplete/rangevalues/' ></iframe>

+## Highlighting, selection and freeText

+When it comes to suggestion highlighting and selection, the user interaction with the MultiAutoComplete can be changed by setting the following properties: **preselect**, **freeText**, *autoFill*.

+The behaviour is very similar to the AutoComplete widget, so you can look at [its documentation](autocomplete#highlighting-selection-and-freetext) for more information.

+In case of range selection the behaviour is not biased by the **preselect**, **freeText** and *autoFill* properties.
+All the suggestions in the range will be highlighted and selected by hitting on a selection key.

+The following sample allows you to change the configuration of the widget and inspect its behaviour.

+<iframe class='samples' src='%SNIPPETS_SERVER_URL%/samples/github.com/ariatemplates/documentation-code/samples/widgets/multiautocomplete/preselectAutofill/' ></iframe>